 Seconds_Behind_Master field in the output of

-not suitable when using replication topologies more complex than
+when using replication topologies more complex than the

-provides a much finer degree of information about replication
+a much finer degree of information about replication delay.
+The

-delay.
-The recommended method to monitor replication delay in a
+recommended method to monitor replication delay in a topology

 Performance Schema tables.